 I went to Thailand twice and I just realized that in both occasions, I went there at around Christmas time.
 What a coincidence!

 Thailand is very popular among travellers.
-It has all the travellers want – low cost but good quality accommodation and food.
+It has everything that travellers want – low cost but good quality accommodation and food.
 It is also easy to get around.
 Culture wise, it’s rich.
 Landscape wise, it has nice beaches and mountains.
 Local Thai people are famous for their ‘Thai smile’ (not 100% true but they do smile more often than those people in the west).
 It’s indeed an ideal place to stay or travel but before 2009, I had never thought of travelling there.
 Interesting, right?
 That’s mainly because I had some other places on my priority list.
 The reason I went there in 2009 was because I was curious about the life of a missionary or a lay missionary.
 Hence, I joined a group of people from the church and went to visit a lay missionary there.
 Being a lay missionary, she didn’t stay in Bangkok or any other popular tourist places in Thailand.
 She stayed in the northern part of Thailand called Lampang.
 My Thai friends said they had never been there before but they knew that that place was famous for horse-drawn carriages.
 When we got there, we gave it a try.
 After all, we were ‘tourists’ even though we had a ‘mission’.

 Life of a missionary had always fascinated me.
 Little did I know that I’d become a volunteer in Cambodia and worked with and made friends with some lay missionaries.
 I think, after all, we are all humans.
 As a volunteer, we all worked as we’d do at work but it’s just that we did it for ‘free’*.
 That’s all.
 Eventually, this world will go back to a barter system where everyone will do the same – work for resources, not for money which is just a number or a piece of paper.